RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/Live-Reloading-Content-during-Development.md

-﻿Live Reload is a new feature in Web Connection that can detect when you make changes to any of these types of files:
+Live Reload is a new feature in Web Connection that can detect when you make changes to any of these types of files:

 * Static HTML files
 * Static CSS and JavaScript Files